Come to Waterloo!

 How to apply

 As an exchange student, there are some courses that you will not be able to enrol in.
-Check the complete list of restricted courses for undergraduate students for all faculties before choosing courses.
-The courses in the Faculty of Environment that you will not be able to take as an exchange student can be found below:
+Be sure to check the complete list of restricted courses for undergraduate students for all faculties before choosing courses, and pay attention to the prerequisites and other information listed with the course in the undergraduate calendar.
+Please note that most Planning (PLAN) courses tend to have small class sizes and can be difficult to enrol in as an exchange student, even if you are studying Planning at your home university.

 International student guide